 ‘Do you want to get out of here,’ I ask, surprising myself more than Suzie.
 I mean, she was a teacher at my high school.

 ‘Definitely.
 It’s not really my scene.’

 ‘How about a nightclub?’
 I suggested, hating the thought of it.

 ‘I’d rather sit in a pub and chat.’

 ‘That sounds good.’

-So we leave Nigel “Stinky” Parkinson in a bar half populated by single women and walk to a nearby pub, and spend the evening catching up on old times.
+So we leave Nigel “Stinky” Parkinson in a bar half populated by single men and women and walk to a nearby pub, and spend the evening catching up on old times.